pytorch/torchtune/docs/source/tutorials/chat.rst

     # artists of all time: 2Pac, Rakim, N.W.A., Run-D.M.C., and Nas.<|eot_id|>'

 .. note::
-    We used the `tokenize_messages` API for LLaMA3, which is different than encode.
+    We used the ``tokenize_messages`` API for LLaMA3, which is different than encode.
 It simply manages adding all the special tokens in the correct places after encoding the individual messages.

 We can see that the tokenizer handled all the formatting without us specifying a prompt template.
-Turns out, all of the additional tags are special tokens, and we don't require a separate prompt template.
+It turns out that all of the additional tags are special tokens, and we don't require a separate prompt template.
 We can verify this by checking if the tags get encoded as their own token IDs.